 These founders had their idea stolen - this is how they deal with it

 Scramvegg has invented a vegan scrambled egg substitute.
-But soon after, many copies ended up on supermarket shelves.
-The problem is a lack of property rights.
+But a short time later, many copies end up on supermarket shelves.
+The problem is a lack of intellectual property rights.

 Finding vegan food is not easy.
-Those who want to do without soy for taste and ethical reasons have an even more difficult time.
-For example the Veganer all-purpose weapon Tofu consists ultimately only of Sojabhnen.
-To make a reasonable scrambled egg from it is virtually impossible, says Martin Schottenheimer His partner Marie Klamroth and he (both vegans) would have spent ages fiddling around with a possibility, mixing different ingredients together.
-"But mostly what came out was a mush with lumps, not really an adequate substitute."
+If you want to avoid soy for reasons of taste and ethics, it is even more difficult.
+For example, the vegan all-purpose weapon tofu is ultimately only made from soybeans.
+Making a proper scrambled egg from it is virtually impossible, says Martin Schottenheimer.
+His partner Marie Klamroth and he (both vegans) spent ages trying to find a way of mixing different ingredients together.
+"But the result was usually a porridge with lumps, not really an adequate substitute".

-In fact, Klamroth and Schottenheimer eventually found a recipe that worked so well that they now market it professionally.
-They christened it "Scramvegg."
-It is supposed to be a vegan, soy-free ready-scrambled egg, "ideal for hotels or home use, for example," Schottenheimer advertises.
-A large customer group, the trendy topic of vegan nutrition, a professional recipe: It could have been the breakthrough for Schottenheimer and his girlfriend.
-After all, what could go wrong?
+However, Klamroth and Schottenheimer eventually found a recipe that worked so well that they now market it professionally.
+They have named it "Scramvegg".
+It is supposed to be a vegan, soy-free ready-to-scramble egg, "ideal for hotels or home use, for example", advertises Schottenheimer.
+A large customer group, the trending topic of vegan nutrition, a professional recipe: it could have been the breakthrough for Schottenheimer and his girlfriend.
+After all, what could possibly go wrong?

 In a word: idea theft.
-Last fall, Scramvegg launched its own online business.
-The first orders rolled in quickly, and feedback was positive, he says.
-"But less than two months later, we suddenly received messages from acquaintances who saw suspiciously similar products on the shelves of large retailers," Klamroth reports.
-Her suspicion: here, the competition had generously helped themselves to the scramvegg recipe.
-"We know the industry, so it wasn't a complete surprise to us," Klamroth says.
-Such copying is commonplace, he said.
-"When Coca-Cola comes out with a diet version, the discounter has one on the shelf very quickly, too," Schottenheimer adds.
-But the speed did catch them off guard, he says.
+Last fall, Scramvegg launched its own online shop.
+The first orders arrived quickly and the feedback was positive.
+"But less than two months later, we suddenly received messages from acquaintances who saw suspiciously similar products on the shelves of large retailers," reports Klamroth.
+Her suspicion: the competition had made generous use of the Scramvegg recipe.
+"We know the industry, so it wasn't a complete surprise to us," says Klamroth.
+Such copies are commonplace.
+"When Coca-Cola comes out with a diet variant, the discounter also has one on the shelves very quickly," adds Schottenheimer.
+But the speed took them by surprise.

 Patent and copyright law only help to a limited extent

-What Scramvegg experienced almost always threatens when a young company ventures into the food market.
-Even more so with a good idea.
-Legal protection against - even brazen - copying exists only under narrow conditions.
-"This is due to our economic system, which is built on competition," says Oliver Brexl.
-He is a specialist attorney for industrial property protection and heads the Intellectual Property and Media Working Group at the German Lawyers' Association.
-According to him, two protection mechanisms can theoretically take effect: patent and copyright law.
+What Scramvegg experienced is almost always a threat when a young company ventures into the food market.
+Especially with a good idea.
+Legal protection against - even brazen - copies is only available under strict conditions.
+"This is due to our economic system, which is based on competition," says Oliver Brexl.
+He is a specialist lawyer for intellectual property law and heads the Intellectual Property and Media Working Group at the German Bar Association.
+According to him, two protection mechanisms can theoretically take effect: patent law and copyright law.

-"However, we only grant patent rights in Germany in exceptional cases," he explains.
-No one could have the car itself protected, for example.
-"Then we would only have one manufacturer, no competition between BMW, VW and Co."
+"In Germany, however, we only grant patent rights in exceptional cases," he explains.
+For example, no one can have the car itself protected.
+"Then we would only have one manufacturer, no competition between BMW, VW and co."
 The situation is similar with food.
-And copyright law does not apply here either, he said.
-"That applies above all to personal, intellectual creations," says Brexl.
-"But a recipe is more like an instruction manual, so the creation element is missing."
+And copyright law does not apply here either.
+"This applies above all to personal, intellectual creations," says Brexl.
+"But a recipe is more like a set of instructions for use, it lacks the element of creation."

-But there is no sense of resignation among the Scramvegg founders because of this.
-Perhaps also because they have reckoned with the idea theft.
-"We tried to set up our product from the beginning in such a way that it could hold its own against mass-produced goods," says Martin Schottenheimer.
-They produce entirely in Germany, the packaging is not made of plastic, everything is as sustainable as possible, he says.
+However, the Scramvegg founders are not resigned to this.
+Perhaps also because they expected ideas to be stolen.
+"We tried to set up our product from the outset in such a way that it could hold its own against mass-produced goods," says Martin Schottenheimer.
+Production takes place entirely in Germany, the packaging is not made of plastic and everything is as sustainable as possible.
 "We want to be to the competition what Fritz-Kola is to Coca-Cola," he explains.

-In the meantime, Scramvegg has also signed its first cooperations with supermarkets, so that its own bags will soon stand next to the copies.
-"We are not afraid of this comparison," says Schottenheimer.
-They already count 16 Edeka stores among their partners, with more to follow.
+In the meantime, Scramvegg has also signed its first cooperation agreements with supermarkets, so that its own bags will soon be standing next to the copies.
+"We're not afraid of this comparison," says Schottenheimer.
+The company already has 16 Edeka stores as partners, with more to follow.

-The founders are optimistic that they can continue to reach their medium-term goal - to sell 10,000 packs per month.
-"We have now already achieved things much faster than planned, such as cooperating with supermarkets," says Marie Klamroth.
-Scramvegg needs 300 to 400 such cooperations to reach its 10,000-pack target.
+The founders are optimistic that they can continue to achieve their medium-term goal of selling 10,000 packs per month.
+"We have already achieved things much faster than planned, such as cooperating with supermarkets," says Marie Klamroth.
+Scramvegg needs 300 to 400 such collaborations to reach the 10,000 target.

 Like it?
 Please spread the word: